mckeeh3/akka-java-cluster-persistence-query/README.md

 [Akka documentation](https://doc.akka.io/docs/akka/current/persistence-query.html)
 for a more detailed discussion about Akka Persistence Query.

-### A an Example Implementation of Akka Persistence Query
+### An Example Implementation of Akka Persistence Query

 This project builds on the [akka-java-cluster-persistence](https://github.com/mckeeh3/akka-java-cluster-persistence)